bxlab/hifive/doc/hifive.rst

 -l, --legend        Add a color scale bar corresponding to interaction strength.
 This option can only be used if a pdf is requested.
 -n, --names         Add chromosome names to the plot.
 This option can only be used if a pdf is requested.
 -k, --keyword str   Pass additional plotting options accepted by the :mod:`plotting <hifive.plotting>` module.
 Arguments should be of the format KEYWORD=VALUE.
 This option can be passed multiple times.
 [None]

+HiC Multi-Resolution Heatmap Options:

+-t, --trans                      Calculate and include trans interactions in heatmaps.
+-c, --chromosomes str            A comma-separated list if chromosome names to include in the heatmaps. [all chromosomes] -f, --minobservations int        The minimum number of observed reads in a bin for it to be considered valid.
+[20] -B, --maximum-binsize int        The largest sized bin to use (minimum resolution) in, base pairs.
+[1280000] -b, --minimum-binsize int        The smallest sized bin to use (maximum resolution) in, base pairs.
+[10000] -R, --maximum-trans-binsize int  The largest sized bin to use (minimum resolution) for inter-chromosomal interactions, in base pairs.
+If not specified, this defaults to the value of the -B option. [use -B value]
+-r, --minimum-trans-binsize int  The smallest sized bin to use (maximum resolution) for inter-chromosomal interactions, in base pairs.
+If not specified, this defaults to the value of the -b option. [use -b value]
+-m, --mid-binsize                The smalled sized bin to use for binning the entire chromosome, in base pairs.
+This is used to balance memory usage vs. speed and does not affect the output.
+[40000]
+-d, --datatype str               Type of data to produce for the heatmaps.
+Valid options are raw, fend (only fend corrections applied), distance (only distance-dependence signal removed), enrichment (both fend correction and distance-dependence signal removed), and expected (only predicted signal). [fend]